 In a dispute concerning a proposed turn-off for reasons other than nonpayment of the bill, SMECO will permit the customer to dispute or correct the reason(s) for the turn-off.
 A customer’s service may not be turned off pending the dispute resolution concerning a proposed disconnection, except as provided under Terminations Without Notice.
 The Co-op will make a decision regarding the dispute and inform the customer of that decision.

-Within seven days of being notified of SMECO’s decision, the customer may file a complaint with the Consumer’s Office of External Relations Section of the Maryland Public Service Commission (PDF).
+Within seven days of being notified of SMECO’s decision, the customer may file a complaint with the Maryland Public Service Commission.
 The customer may mail in the complaint, which must include the following information:

 - the customer’s name, address, telephone number, and account number;